Fragrance anyone? Touch-free car controls split world's drivers

-LAS VEGAS (Reuters) - Germans love the latest wave of touch-free car controls, which respond to the flick of a wrist or the swipe of a hand, as it means no messy fingerprints on their spotless dashboards.
+LAS VEGAS, Jan 8 (Reuters) - Germans love the latest wave of touch-free car controls, which respond to the flick of a wrist or the swipe of a hand, as it means no messy fingerprints on their spotless dashboards.
 Italians, known for an extravagant hand gesture or two, are not so sure.

 A simplistic stereotype, but it captures the split among the world’s drivers over the newest in-car tech on display at the Consumer Electronics Show in Las Vegas this week.